“We’re just not seeing the inventory,” said Mike Kelly, an agent with Keller Williams Realty in Santa Rosa. “And hence, we’re not seeing the sales.”

 “We’ve tried to put down roots,” she said, “but Sonoma County just eats them up.”

 Those who do find a place can’t help but notice higher prices.
-The rent for the average two-bedroom, two-bath apartment in the county has increased 49 percent in five years to $2,122 a month, according to Real Answers, a Novato company that tracks data from large rental complexes.
+The rent for the average two-bedroom, two-bath apartments in the county has increased 49 percent in five years to $2,122 a month, according to Real Answers, a Novato company that tracks data from large rental complexes.

 This information was originally posted on: Source link